thedevanshbhatt/Swiggy-Clone/README.md

 # Swiggy-Clone
-This is a swiggy clone made using mern stack
+This is a swiggy clone made using react.
+This is only the landing page of the webiste.